compbiolabucf/TLCellClassifier/README.md

 ```

 ## Cell Classification
-Cell Classification is implemented by applying LSTM on video of individual cells.
+Cell Classification is implemented by applying LSTM on videos of individual cells.
 <video src="https://github.com/compbiolabucf/TLCellClassifier/blob/main/assets/Media1.avi" width="100" controls></video>

 You can train the model by running the following command: